SMILELab-FL/FedLab/docs/source/tutorials/distributed_communication.rst

 Initialize distributed network
 ======================================

 FedLab uses `torch.distributed <https://pytorch.org/docs/stable/distributed.html>`_ as point-to-point communication tools.
 The communication backend is Gloo as default.
 FedLab processes send/receive data through TCP network connection.
-Here is the details of how to initialize the distributed network.
+Here are the details of how to initialize the distributed network.

-You need to assign right ethernet to :class:`DistNetwork`, making sure ``torch.distributed`` network initialization works. :class:`DistNetwork` is for quickly network configuration, which you can create one as follows:
+You need to assign right ethernet to :class:`DistNetwork`, making sure ``torch.distributed`` network initialization works. :class:`DistNetwork` is for quick network configuration, which you can create as follows:

 .. code-block:: python